preciofishbone/OmniaDocsG2/using-omnia-feed/omnia-feed-implemenation-example/index.rst

 .. image:: omnia-feed-add-comment-v7-ex.png

 In this implementation example, there's also a link to the start page of the Omnia Intranet.
-It may need an additional login:
+It's set up as an embedded link.

 .. image:: omnia-feed-intranet-v7-700.png

-The third icon from the left displays available apps for the user:
+The third icon from the left, called "Apps" displays a number of useful resources on the intranet.
+It's setup as an embedded link, linking to a page on the intranet, containing a "Quick Links" block.

 .. image:: omnia-feed-apps.png